-While a remodel is changing the shape of something (adding a new shower to an existing bathroom), the renovation is more focused on restoring something old to good condition (fixing a creaking floor, for example, or assuming a kitchen renovation cost).
-Since renovation usually costs less, and because it involves repairing and updating the basic features of a home, homeowners will often see a better ROI on renovation projects than on remodeling projects when they sell their home.
+While a remodel is changing the shape of something (adding a new shower to an existing bathroom), renovation is more focused on restoring something old to good condition (fixing a creaking floor, for example).
+Since renovation usually costs less and involves repairing and updating the basic features of a home, homeowners will often see a better return on investment (ROI) on renovation projects than on remodeling projects when they sell their home.